General information and tips for prospective fellowship applicants

 • Supports tuition and other education-related expenses for undergraduate or graduate student(s) majoring in accredited mechanical engineering or mechanical engineering technology programs

-• Renewable for up to three years after initial award provided the recipient continues to meet the scholarship standards
+• Renewable for up to three years after the initial award provided the recipient continues to meet the scholarship standards

 • Award amount of $2,500